sveinse/canopen-asyncio/README.rst

 CANopen for Python, asyncio port
 ================================

-A Python implementation of the CANopen_ standard.
+A Python implementation of the `CANopen standard`_.
 The aim of the project is to support the most common parts of the CiA 301 standard in a simple Pythonic interface.
 It is mainly targeted for testing and automation tasks rather than a standard compliant master implementation.